Planning a holiday? We answer your top questions about holidays for people with a disability.

 But with so many fantastic facilities available to you, and the right support team in place, you can explore the world in a way that feels fun, exciting and comfortable to you.

-We’ve seen first-hand the confidence people get from realising they can travel the way they want and the world opens up to them.
+We’ve seen first-hand the confidence people get from realizing they can travel the way they want, and the world opens up to them.